 Any negative values of R or G will have to be excluded from any analysis on the logarithmic scale.
-Negative values can be made very rare by using an unbiased background estimator as described in Section 2.
+Negative values can be made very rare by using an unbiased background estimator as described in Subheading 2.
 In any case, spots with negative values for either R or G are usually too faint to show evidence of differential expression and therefore tend to be of less interest in any subsequent analysis.

-The most common graphical display of data from a microarray slide is a scatterplot of the two channel intensities, $\log_2 R$ versus $\log_2 G$.
-Although such a plot is straightforward, the very high correlation between the two channel intensities always dominates the plot making the more interesting features of the plot difficult to discern.
-Since the interest lies in deviations of the points from the diagonal line, it is beneficial to rotate the plot by 45 degrees and to re-scale the axes as in the MA-plot of Dudoit et al [20] which has the M-values on the vertical axis and the intensity A-values on the horizontal axis.
-The MA-plot serves to increase the room available to represent the range of differential expression and makes it easier to see non-linear relationships between the log intensities (Figure 5).
-It also displays the important relationship between differential expression and intensity which is used in later analysis steps.
+The most common graphic display of data from a microarray slide is a scatter plot of the two channel intensities, $\log_2 R$ vs $\log_2 G$.
+Although such a plot is straightforward, the very high correlation between the two channel intensities always dominates the plot, making the more interesting features of the plot difficult to discern.
+Since the interest lies in deviations of the points from the diagonal line, it is beneficial to rotate the plot by 45° and to rescale the axes as in the MA plot of Dudoit et al. (20), which has the M values on the vertical axis and the intensity A values on the horizontal axis.
+The MA plot serves to increase the room available to represent the range of differential expression and makes it easier to see nonlinear relationships between the log intensities (Fig. 5).
+It also displays the important relationship between differential expression and intensity, which is used in later analysis steps.